Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs

 Consider the following superstructure optimization problem involving a network of Continuously Stirred Tank Reactors (CSTRs).
 The objective is to minimize the total volume of CSTRs in series, in which the autocatalytic reaction \(A + B \rightarrow 2B\) takes place.
 The superstructure allows a recycle stream originating from the last reactor to be returned to any preceding reactor within the series.
 An illustration of this problem is provided in Figure~\ref{fig:CSTR}.
-The details and formulations of the problem were previously described in the literature \cite{linanOptimalDesignSuperstructures2020, ovalleLogicBasedDiscreteSteepestDescent2025} and are summarized in Appendix \ref{app:cstr}.
+The details and formulations of the problem were previously described in the literature \cite{ovalleLogicBasedDiscreteSteepestDescent2025} and are summarized in Appendix \ref{app:cstr}.

 Originally, the constraints defining this optimization problem were linear or cubic.
 Since any polynomial constraint can be systematically represented using quadratic constraints, for the purposes of this work, cubic constraints are reformulated into equivalent quadratic forms, using quadratic equality constraints.
 Consequently, due to the presence of quadratic equality constraints, the resulting GDP formulation is inherently non-convex.